10 Social Media Campaigns to Inspire Your Own in 2024

 What Can You Take Away From Old Spice?

-A key takeaway from Old Spice’s success is that laughter is a potent tool in marketing.
+A key takeaway from Old Spice’s success is that laughter is a powerful tool in social marketing.

 2. Nike: User-Generated Content to Boost Brand Awareness